CPSAA: Accelerating Sparse Attention using Crossbar-based Processing-In-Memory Architecture: Methodology

-\textit{GPU platform.} We choose the NVIDIA TITAN RTX GPU@1770MHz, 576 Tensor Cores, 4608 CUDA Cores, 24GB memory, 672GB/s memory bandwidth, and 280 Watt TDP as the GPU platform.
-We choose Bigbird as the attention algorithm for the GPU platform~\cite{Zaheer20}.
-We measure power consumption via nvidia-smi and execution latency using CUDA Event. {We measure the performance of GPUs using PyTorch with cuBLAS 11.2 rather than cuSPARSE for the following reasons.
-First, we focus on sparse attention (sparsity is around 0.1), while cuSPARSE is designed for high-performance computing workloads with extremely high sparsity ($<$0.0001).
-Thus, cuSPARSE is not suitable for sparse attention.
-Second, cuSPARSE requires the sparse matrix in compressed format, e.g., COO, CSC, and CSR.
-However, sparse attention adopts dynamic sparsity, which means all sparse transformation processes must be processed in runtime (In many cases, transformation overhead is as long as executing kernel).} \textit{FPGA platform.} We choose the FPGA-based software-hardware co-design accelerator proposed in~\cite{Zhang21} as the FPGA platform for comparison.
-The configurations are also following~\cite{Zhang21}. \textit{ASIC platform.} We choose the configurations of SANGER as the ASIC-based attention accelerator for comparison~\cite{Lu21}. \textit{PIM platform.} We choose two architectures, ReBERT~\cite{Kang21} and ReTransformer~\cite{Yang20}, as the PIM-featured attention accelerator for comparison.
-To make an apple-to-apple comparison, the configurations of crossbars used in ReBERT and ReTransformer are the same as CPSAA.
+We choose GPU as the NVIDIA TITAN RTX GPU@1770MHz, 576 Tensor cores, 4608 CUDA cores, 24GB memory, 672GB/s memory bandwidth, and 280 Watt TDP.
+We choose Bigbird as the attention algorithm for the GPU~\cite{Zaheer20}.
+We measure power consumption via nvidia-smi and execution latency using CUDA Event. {We measure the performance of GPUs using PyTorch with cuBLAS 11.2.
+We choose the FPGA-based software-hardware co-design accelerator proposed in~\cite{Zhang21} as the FPGA platform for comparison.
+The configurations are also following~\cite{Zhang21}.
+We choose the configurations of SANGER as the ASIC-based attention accelerator for comparison~\cite{Lu21}.
+We choose two architectures, ReBERT~\cite{Kang21} and ReTransformer~\cite{Yang20}, as the PIM-featured attention accelerator for comparison.
+The configurations of crossbars used in ReBERT and ReTransformer are the same as CPSAA.